AuditLink/AuditLink/README.md

 Across the UK and globally, patients face slow reimbursements, insurers handle rising fraud risks, and providers struggle with administrative delays caused by missing, altered, or unverified data.
 Despite decades of digitization, the trust gap between these three stakeholders — patients, providers, and insurers — persists because data integrity and verification still rely on manual audits and fragmented systems.

-**AudiLink** addresses this problem by serving as a **virtual auditing companion** that automates and secures the entire insurance claim lifecycle using **AI-driven conversational workflows (via Caffeine)** and **blockchain verification (via Dreamspace)**.
+**AuditLink** addresses this by acting as a virtual auditing companion that automates and secures the entire insurance claim lifecycle using Caffeine.ai’s self-writing app framework and Motoko blockchain integration on the Internet Computer.

-Through a guided Caffeine front end, patients and providers can collaboratively generate and submit claims conversationally, while Dreamspace’s blockchain layer validates every record’s integrity using multi-signature smart contracts and NHS-authoritative datasets.
-The result is a fully auditable, tamper-proof, and human-readable claim verification system — combining the accessibility of self-writing apps with the security of decentralized verification.
+Through its conversational interface, hospitals, patients, and insurers collaboratively validate and approve claims.
+Each step is recorded immutably on-chain, eliminating manual audits while ensuring full transparency.

 ---